sensu/sensu-docs/content/sensu-go/5.4/api/authproviders.md

   - [`authproviders/:name` (PUT)](#providersname-put)
   - [`authproviders/:name` (DELETE)](#authprovidersname-delete)

-**ENTERPRISE ONLY**: Authentication providers in Sensu Go require a Sensu Enterprise license.
-To activate your Sensu Enterprise license, see the [getting started guide][2].
+**ENTERPRISE ONLY**: Authentication providers in Sensu Go require an enterprise license.
+To activate your enterprise license, see the [getting started guide][2].

 ## The `/authproviders` API endpoints {#the-authproviders-api-endpoints}